pedrocarvalho77/client-server-erlang/README.md

-# client-server-erlang
+# Library Erlang
-Client-Server data base in Erlang
+Client-Server data base of a Library with requests in Erlang